rstudio/rstudio/README.md

    everything including tests, to check APIs, and to verify code style.
    It shouldn't take longer than 3-4 minutes.

-   `$ ant compile.tests apicheck checkstyle -Dprecompile.disable=true`
+   `$ ant compile.tests apicheck checkstyle

 ### How to run GWT tests